flutter/packages/packages/image_picker/image_picker_for_web/README.md

 You should be able to use `package:image_picker` _almost_ as normal.

-Once the user has picked a file, the returned `PickedFile` instance will contain a `network`-accessible URL (pointing to a location within the browser).
+Once the user has picked a file, the returned `XFile` instance will contain a `network`-accessible Blob URL (pointing to a location within the browser).

 The instance will also let you retrieve the bytes of the selected file across all platforms.